scinode/node-graph/docs/source/concept/node.rst

    float1.set({"Float": 8})
    # copy a node
    float2 = float1.copy()
-   # append a node to the nodetree
+   # append a node to the nodegraph
    nt.nodes.append(float2)

 Load node from database